North German baroque organ in Örgryte Nya Kyrka

-The North German baroque organ in Örgryte Nya Kyrka is a pipe organ in Gothenburg.
+The North German baroque organ in Örgryte nya kyrka (Örgryte New Church) is a pipe organ in Gothenburg.
 It was built within a research project at GOArt, University of Gothenburg and dedicated on August 12, 2000.
 The goal of the project was to recreate the construction techniques and design philosophies of 17th-century German organbuilder Arp Schnitger.
 Even though the instrument was built in the style of this single builder it was not modeled after a single instrument.
 No single model could be used since no large Schnitger organ has been preserved in original condition.
 The construction of the organ was carried out by an international team of organ builders.
 Henk van Eeken was responsible for the design and the technical drawings, Munetaka Yokota for the pipe work and Mats Arvidsson oversaw the building process.
 The instrument contains almost 4000 pipes and is the largest existing organ tuned in quarter-comma meantone.

 Design

 The design of the instrument was the result of the study of several historic organs.
 The pipework and disposition was largely based on the Schnitger organ in St. Jacobi (St James's), Hamburg while the façade and the console were based on the organ in Lübeck Cathedral.
 The bellows were designed after the organ in the Grote Kerk (Great Church), Zwolle while the key action was modeled after the organ in St. Laurent's church in Alkmaar.